by Brook Walsh

 1) Pay Off Your Debts As A Financial Investment

 There’s no solution better for lowering your credit score than eliminating existing debt.
 But paying off loans will do one more thing that most of us don’t usually consider.
 Early debt payment is a lucrative financial investment.
 As one of Northern Michigan’s leading vacation home advisory firms, we hear the term “investment” tossed around often.
 We use it ourselves regularly, too.
 Real estate can be a lucrative addition to any investment portfolio.
 But for those with heavy debt over their heads, the best way to invest for the future is by paying off your existing financial obligations.
 No property, stock, or bond is going to match, in returns, the high interest that a creditor will charge for your outstanding credit balance.
 If you have money set aside for stocks or are saving for a certificate of deposit, put that money toward cutting down your debt first.
-By future proofing your investments and paying down debt now, you will be able to keep more money in your pocket instead of in the pocket of your lender.
+By future-proofing your investments and paying down debt now, you will be able to keep more money in your pocket instead of in the pocket of your lender.

 2) Practice Payment Diligence

 No matter your credit – whether it is a car loan, credit card, phone bill, or mortgage – missing payments pings negatively against your credit score.
 If you have a credit card, make sure you only put on the card what you can pay back within a few days.
-Don’t build up a large balance over the course of a month and then expect to pay it all back in one lump-sum.
+Don’t build up a large balance over a month and then expect to pay it all back in one lump-sum.
 That’s where credit card companies make their money – it becomes too easy to let some of that balance carry over into the next month.
 Maintain a low balance, and pay off that balance more regularly than is required by your credit card provider.
 Their success is in your hard luck, but your success is in learning how to manage your credit card responsibly by paying it off regularly.
 Unfortunately, most monthly payments are only reported when they become delinquent transactions.
 In other words, you are not directly rewarded for excellent payment histories.
 Instead, your credit score is indirectly improved by minimizing missed payments, as opposed to being improved through excellent and consistent payments.

 3) Understand Credit Ratios to Play Your (Credit) Cards Right